A Progressive Budget that Puts People First

 But more needs to be done

 - Diane will continue to author progressive tax policies.
+Minnesota faces years of difficult work trying to keep our tax policies progressive after the Republicans in Congress passed sweeping tax system overhauls that favor the most wealthy and big corporations.
+Diane’s working on that now as a DFL lead on taxes.
 She will continue to give tax relief to workers, homeowners, renters, seniors and small businesses while ensuring large successful international businesses and the wealthy pay their fair share.

 - Diane will push for a progressive budget that prioritizes investments in our communities and our future.
-Subsidies for profitable big developments can’t keep taking resources from education and other key responsibilities.
+Subsidies for profitable big businesses and developments can’t keep taking resources from education and other key responsibilities.

 - Diane will push to have all parts of the state be able to offer similar opportunities at similar costs.

-- The courts are forcing us to make changes when the services and wait times are inadequate, while in the past Minnesota used to lead out of a moral concern for all residents.
-It’s not fair that all are served in some counties while others endure long waits or more stringent prioritization.
+It’s not fair that all are served in some, mostly rural, counties while others endure long waits or more stringent prioritization.
 All should have equal access to state funded programs, no matter where in Minnesota they live.